cybars69/Concentration-Class-Prediction---8th-Semester-Project/readme.md

 - While testing in the lab, we measure the ΔR/R value for 8-10 devices over a series of voltage values.
 - The above process is repeated for 7 concentrations of Troponin-I in total with concentrations being constant for each iteration.
-- At the end of the process, we have a 3-dimensional dataset that we need to process.
+- At the end of this step, we have a 3-dimensional dataset that we need to process further.

 ## Data Pre-Processing